Mixed Policy Gradient: off-policy reinforcement learning driven jointly by data and model: Simulations

-Results show that, on the path tracking task, MPG-v1 and MPG-v2 outperform all the baseline methods with a large margin, both in terms of the asymptotic performance and convergence speed.
-For example, on the path tracking task, $n$-step DPG uses data-driven PG and the same policy evaluation method as MPG.
-However, it is much slower than MPG and converges to a worse policy with larger variance. $n$-step ADP uses model-driven PG, as a result, it converges fast but leads to the worst asymptotic performance because of model errors.
+Results show that, MPG (v1 and v2) outperform all the baseline methods in terms of the asymptotic performance and convergence speed on the path tracking task.
+Specifically, $n$-step DPG is the same as MPG except for the usage of data-driven PG, but it is much slower than MPG and converges to a worse policy with larger variance.
+By contrast, $n$-step ADP uses model-driven PG, leading to the worst asymptotic performance because of model errors, despite its fast convergence.
 MPG also learns considerably faster than TD3 and SAC with better final performance and smaller variance.
 This is because that these data-driven baselines compute PG totally depending on the action-value function, which is hard to learn well in the early phase of the training process.
 On the inverted pendulum task, MPG-v2 yields the best result, but MPG-v1 and $n$-step DPG algorithm fail to learn a feasible policy.
-It is because both of them use $n$-step TD learning, which suffers from large variance on that task, i.e., slightly change in the policy may lead to different orders of magnitude of returns.
+The reason is that both of them use $n$-step TD learning, which suffers from large variance on that task, i.e., slightly change in the policy may lead to different orders of magnitude of returns.
 The quantitative results attained by MPG indicate that the mixture of data-driven PG and model-driven PG helps to obtain both their benefits.